Thinkei/google_json_response/README.md

 ```

 #### Scenario 6: Render sequel records with active model serializers
+Please check [Setup sequel wiki](https://github.com/Thinkei/google_json_response/wiki/Setup-sequel) to know how to integrate Sequel with your app (for example: pagination integration ...)

 We will need to require necessary dependencies
 ```
 require "google_json_response/sequel_records"